Convergens/jodconverter/jodconverter-core/README.txt

 JODConverter
 ============

-This is JODConverter 3.0 beta.
+This is JODConverter 3.0 beta2.

 JODConverter automates conversions between office document formats using LibreOffice or Apache OpenOffice.

-See http://jodconverter.googlecode.com for the latest documentation.

 Licensing
 ---------